Nar Phu Valley Trek

 - How difficult is the Nar Phu Valley trek?

-It’s considered moderate to challenging, involving rough, steep terrain and daily hikes of around 5–7 hours.
+The Nar Phu Valley Trek is considered moderate to challenging, involving rough, steep terrain and daily hikes of around 5–7 hours.
 You’ll also cross Kang La Pass at roughly 5,300 m, so proper fitness and altitude acclimatization are essential

 - What permits do I require for this trek?